 The CBOC would be a one- or two-story structure and would provide primary, specialty, and ancillary medical care services to Veterans.
 Services and facilities would include primary care and mental health services, basic blood and urine laboratory, and basic pharmacy.
 The CBOC would also include a small vending area for use by employees and visitors.
 The CBOC would not include an emergency room or urgent care.
 An emergency generator to serve the CBOC would be located on-site.
 Parking would be provided on-site for employees and visitors.
+Sidewalks would be constructed along the CBOC's frontage.
 The CBOC would employ medical and administrative staff.
 On-site security services would be provided by VA Police.